-1. Menstrual cycle
+1. A normal menstrual cycle

-What to do: As it is normal and it’s not linked to any signs or symptoms, it does not require treatment.
-However, if you wish to get pregnant it’s useful to pay attention to the texture of the discharge and the cervical mucous to find out if you are nearly ovulating.
-This is known as the Billings Ovulation Method.
+What to do: White discharge that occurs due to your cycle is normal and not linked to any signs or symptoms, and therefore it does not require treatment.
+However, if you wish to get pregnant, you should monitor the texture of the discharge and your cervical mucous to find out if you are close to ovulating.
+This type of monitoring is known as the Billings Ovulation Method.

-2. Bacterial vaginosis
+3. Bacterial vaginosis

-What to do: To get rid of the excess of fungi and to alleviate the symptoms, your gynecologist may recommend using antifungal medication, such as, Fluconazole and Miconazole, which can be taken in the form of pills, lotions, or vaginal creams.
-These must be used according to medical instruction.
+What to do: To get rid of the excess of fungi and to relieve any symptoms, your doctor may recommend using antifungal medication, such as, fluconazole and miconazole.
+These medications which can be taken as pills, ointments, or vaginal suppositories, to be used as prescribed.
+There also some home remedies available to treat yeast infections.

 White discharge before menstruation can also be a sign of colpitis, which is an inflammation of the vagina and cervix caused by bacteria, fungi, and protozoans.
-In addition to discharge, you may notice an unpleasant smell, which gets worse after sexual intercourse, swelling in the genital area, and small white spots or red spots in the vaginal mucosa and the cervix, which are identified after the gynecologist’s examination.
+In addition to discharge, you may notice an unpleasant smell, which gets worse after sexual intercourse, swelling in the genital area, and small white or red spots in the vaginal mucosa and the cervix, which are identified after the doctor’s examination.